matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 [Time 0:04:59]

 I worked on yield management systems.
-Does everybody know what "yield management" is"?
+Does everybody know what "yield management" is?
 Probably not.
 So what do hotels, airlines, and radio stations have in common?
 Their inventory disappears as time passes.
 "Oh, I have a free room.
 I have got a slot in my schedule.
 I have got a seat on this airplane."
 And then time passes and nobody bought it, and now you do not.

 So yield management is the science and practice of trying to figure out how to optimize the value of your inventory as it disappears out